 In May 2022, J&J enacted its first restrictions on covered entities' use of contract pharmacies to dispense 340B drugs.
 Under this policy, J&J stated that it would no longer distribute 29 types of drugs to contract pharmacies for hospital covered entities unless the hospital submitted pharmacy claims data.
-Federal grantees, including FQHCs, were unaffected.
-J&J stated that the policy "will help to reduce diversion and inappropriate claims for discounts and rebates" and "improve 340B Program integrity and compliance."
-Then, in March 2023, J&J updated its policy to limit hospital covered entities to use of one contract pharmacy within 40 miles of the parent site, and continued to require the submission of pharmacy claims data when using a contract pharmacy.
-Federal grantees remained unaffected.
-Finally, in August 2024, J&J announced a 340B rebate model policy in which disproportionate share hospital covered entities would only be able to obtain a 340B discount on Stelara and Xarelto through a rebate and not at the time of purchase.
-However, HRSA notified J&J that the rebate model policy was in violation of the 340B statute and ordered J&J to cease implementation.
-Hence a set to take effect, but defended its legality under the 340B statute.
+Federal grantees, including FQHCs, were unaffected.264 J&J stated that the policy "will help to reduce diversion and inappropriate claims for discounts and rebates" and "improve 340B Program integrity and compliance."265 Then, in March 2023, J&J updated its policy to limit hospital covered entities to use of one contract pharmacy within 40 miles of the parent site, and continued to require the submission of pharmacy claims data when using a contract pharmacy.
+Federal grantees remained unaffected.266 Finally, in August 2024, J&J announced a 340B rebate model policy in which disproportionate share hospital covered entities would only be able to obtain a 340B discount on Stelara and Xarelto through a rebate and not at the time of purchase.267 However, HRSA notified J&J that the rebate model policy was in violation of the 340B statute and ordered J&J to cease implementation.268 J&J then announced that it would forgo implementation of its rebate model before it was set to take effect, but defended its legality under the 340B statute.269